Michel Draguet

-Michel Draguet (born 23 January 1964) is a Belgian art historian, professor at the Université libre de Bruxelles, and the director and CEO of the Royal Museums of Fine Arts of Belgium since May 2005.
+Michel Draguet (born 23 January 1964) is a Belgian art historian, professor at the Université libre de Bruxelles, and previously the director and CEO of the Royal Museums of Fine Arts of Belgium since May 2005.
 Draguet is a member of the board of the federal administration for science: the Belgian Science Policy Office (BELSPO).

 Presentation

 Michel Draguet oversaw the Museum of Oldmasters, the Fin-de-siècle Museum, the Museum of Modern Art, the Magritte Museum and two private artistic houses: the Antoine Wiertz Workplace and the Meunier House.

 In 2015, with 767.355 visitors, The Royal Fine Arts Museum of Belgium was considered as the 82nd museum in the world (Top 100 Art Museum Attendance).

 Following the bombing attack in Brussels in March 2016, the museum lost 40% of its attendance.
 Since 2016, the institution rebuilt its position.
 In 2017, The Royal Fine Arts Museum of Belgium is the leading cultural institution in Belgium with 649.337 visitors.

 Michel Draguet joined the Royal Museums of Fine Arts of Belgium in May 2005 from his position of Professor of Art History of the 19th and the 20th Centuries at Université libre de Bruxelles where he has been serving since 1990.

 Between August 2010 and February 2014, Michel Draguet was also designated by the Minister in Charge of Federal Science Policy as Acting Director of the Royal Museums of Art and History.
-Defending federal art collections against dismantling, Michel Draguet was at the core of a violent debate.
+Defending federal art collections against dismantling, Michel Draguet was at the core of a debate.
 Nevertheless, Michel Draguet got a positive evaluation in April 2017 and started a new six years mandate running until 2023.
+In 2023, Draguet stepped down after staff raised allegations that he had cultivated a toxic work environment, marked by harassment, sexism, racism, and other issues.

 Michel Draguet is a member of the class of Arts of the Royal Academies for Science and the Arts of Belgium, elected on 6 January 2005.